Michael Porter Jr. NBA Playoffs Player Props: Nuggets vs. Suns

-Michael Porter Jr. and the rest of the Denver Nuggets take on the Phoenix Suns in the NBA Playoffs on Saturday, at 8:30 PM ET.
+The Denver Nuggets, Michael Porter Jr. included, take on the Phoenix Suns at 10:00 PM ET on Monday in the 2023 NBA Playoffs.

-We're going to examine Porter's prop bets, using stats and trends to help you make good predictions.
+Below we will break down Porter's stats and trends, helping you make good predictions on prop bets.

 Michael Porter Jr. Prop Bets vs. the Suns